Zayanderud: Geography

 The Zayandeh starts in the Zard-Kuh subrange of the Zagros Mountains in Chaharmahal and Bakhtiari Province.
 It flows 400 km eastward before ending in the Gavkhouni swamp, a seasonal salt lake, southeast of Isfahan (Esfahan) city.

-The Zayandeh used to have significant flow all year long, unlike many of Iran's rivers which are seasonal, but today runs dry due to water extraction before reaching the city of Esfahan.
+The Zayandeh used to have significant flow all year long, unlike many of Iran's rivers which are seasonal, but today it runs dry due to water extraction before reaching the city of Esfahan.
 In the early 2010s, the lower reaches of the river dried out completely after several years of seasonal dry-outs.

 The Zayandeh River basin has an area of 41500 km2, an altitude from 3974 m to 1466 m, an average rain fall of 130 mm and a monthly average temperature of 3 C to 29 C. There are 2700 km2 of irrigated land in the Zayandeh River basin, with water derived from the nine main hydraulic units of the Zayandeh River, wells, qanat and springs in lateral valleys.
 Zayandeh River water gave life to the people of central Iran mainly in Isfahan and Yazd provinces.
 Before the drying-out, water diverted per person was 240 litres (63 US gallons/53 imp gallons) per day in urban areas and 150 litres (40 US gallons/33 imp gallons) per day in villages.
 In the 1970s, the flow of the river was estimated at 1.2 km3 per annum, or 38 m3 per second.